Storm system could cause heavy rain, damaging winds from N.J. to Florida this weekend

 "The strongest winds will spread from Florida into the southeast Saturday into Sunday by Monday.
 The Northeast will be gusting higher than 50 miles an hour," Abrams said.

+Gov. Ron DeSantis announced on Friday he was activating the Florida State Guard to assist the Florida Division of Emergency Management and other state agencies before and during the impending storm.
+He posted on social media that the State Guard will be ready to assist with "any impacts, including flooding, strong wind gusts & isolated tornadoes."

-By Sunday night, the Carolinas and the Mid-Atlantic region will be "getting walloped," Abrams said.
+By Sunday night, the Carolinas and the Mid-Atlantic region will be "getting walloped," Abrams, the meteorologist, said.
 Heavy rain, gusty winds and flooding is possible in these areas, according to The Weather Channel.

 By Monday, the storm will be in the Northeast, causing rain and strong winds.
 In some regions, like the Great Lakes, the Appalachias and areas at higher elevations, that rain might turn into snow, according to The Weather Channel.

 Abrams said that meteorologists expect to see "three to five inches of rain."
-Maps shared by the National Weather Service showed similar expectations, with the forecast ranging between 1.75 inches and 4 inches of rain as the storm moves north.
+Maps shared by the National Weather Service showed similar forecasts, ranging between 1.75 inches and 4 inches of rain as the storm moves north.

 for more features.